Saipem and Stockholm Exergi team up for CCS in Sweden

-Italian contracting giant Saipem and Stockholm Exergi have signed a letter of intent for a large-scale CO2 capture plant to be installed in the Swedish capital.
+Italian contracting giant Saipem (BIT: SPM) and Stockholm Exergi have signed a letter of intent for a large-scale CO2 capture plant to be installed in the Swedish capital.

 Located at Stockholm Exergi’s existing bio-cogeneration facility, the CCS project will be able to bag 800,000 tonnes of emissions a year from the biomass-fuelled Vartaverket power station.